tiktok-privacy-innovation/PETAce-Network/README.md

 PETAce-Network defines abstract network communication interfaces.
 It is one of the many components in [the framework PETAce](https://github.com/tiktok-privacy-innovation/PETAce).

-Currently, PETAce-Network instantiate the network communication interface using the socket protocol.
+Currently, PETAce-Network instantiate the network communication interface using the socket protocol and client-side network agent based on gRPC.

 ## Requirements